Signs for your premises

 Special controls

-In sensitive places, e.g. Conservation Areas, the deemed consent may be removed by an Article 4 Declaration.
-You will have to apply for consent for signs on or at the entrance to your premises.
+In sensitive places, for example conservation areas, the deemed consent may be removed by an Article 4 Declaration.
+You must apply for consent for signs on or at the entrance to your premises.
 In some rural localities, an Area of Special Control Advertisements may restrict all outdoor advertising.

 Ensuring signs are not misleading